-About the Givens Collection
+About the collection:

-The Givens Collection consists of over 10,000 books, magazines, and pamphlets by or about African Americans.
-Included are novels, poetry, plays, short stories, essays, literary criticism, periodicals, and biographies that span nearly 250 years of American culture, with particular strength in the areas of the Harlem Renaissance and the Black Arts Movement.
+The Archie Givens, Sr. Collection of African American Literature consists of over 10,000 books, magazines, and pamphlets by or about African Americans.
+Included are novels, poetry, plays, short stories, essays, literary criticism, periodicals, and biographies that span nearly 250 years of American culture.
+It has particular strength in the areas of the Harlem Renaissance and the Black Arts Movement.

 Detailed finding aids are available online and in 213 Andersen Library.

 This digitized version of the Givens Collection's Bibliophilia: Collecting Black Books exhibit celebrates the beauty, romance, and workmanship of African American material culture, and demonstrates how the act of collecting African American literature is is tied to placing African American history at the center of America's history and culture.